manatlan/reqman4/README.md

 - one SWITCH param only (may change)
 - scenars(yml/rml) & reqman.conf are yaml/dict only !
 - scenars must(/can for compat) have a "RUN:" section (others keys are the global env)
-- tests are python statements
+- tests are simple python statements
 - no break!
 - no if
 - no more .BEGIN/.END
 - no more RMR
 - no mote comparison side by side
 - no more XML testing (may change)
-- no more junit xml output (may change)
+- no more junit.xml output (may change)

 # from github